ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 }
 ```

+Of course all configuration options here important, but I want to highlight 2 of them:
+- ranges - information about subnets from shich ip addresses will be assigned for our pods
+- routes - information on how to route trafic between nodes, as we have single node kubernetes cluster the configuration is very easy

-And finaly we need to update our kubelet config (add network-plugin configuration option)
+Update our kubelet config (add network-plugin configuration option)
 ```bash
 cat <<EOF | sudo tee /etc/systemd/system/kubelet.service
 [Unit]